opendatapune/opendatapune.github.io/Instructions.md

 ### Step 1: Get a task
 - Decide (or be told) which task we're taking up, and sit together with your task-mates.
 - In the registration form you have consented to being assigned to a team by the event's co-ordinators.
 Be ready for that.
 Our tasks are multi-layered, so we want to have heterogenous teams with different competencies.
 - Tasks are [defined at length here](https://github.com/opendatapune/Problem-Statements/wiki).
-At bottom of each task there is a link to the issue in the same repo created for it.
-Over there your team lead can post about what you're doing. (be exact!
+At bottom of each task there is a link to an issue created for it.
+Over there your team lead can post about what you're doing. (be exact and descriptive!
 "We will do this" nahin chalega).
 - You can also browse through the tasks through the [issues section](https://github.com/opendatapune/Problem-Statements/issues) where we've tagged things as per their technical nature.
 - If lost, go to the **Control Desk** where organisers will tell you what to do.
 - Keep a lazy eye on the telegram group as well for announcements, but don't waste your time on it.
 We'll probably put the important announcements on the projector screen only.